NVIDIA Holoscan SDK v2.7.0

 GStreamer GPU Rendering (HDMI)

-This producer (gst) uses the nveglglessink GStreamer component that is included with Holopack in order to render frames that originate from a GStreamer pipeline to the HDMI connectors on the GPU.
+This producer (gst) uses the nveglglessink GStreamer component that is included with Holopack to render frames that originate from a GStreamer pipeline to the HDMI connectors on the GPU.

 GStreamer Producer Notes:

-• The tool must be built with DeepStream support in order for this producer to support RDMA (see Enabling DeepStream Support for details).
+• The tool must be built with DeepStream support for this producer to support RDMA (see Enabling DeepStream Support for details).

 • Since the output of the generated frames is handled internally by the nveglglessink plugin, the timing of when the frames are output from the GPU are not known.
 Because of this, the Wire Time that is reported by this producer includes all of the time that the frame spends between being passed to the nveglglessink and when it is finally received by the consumer.